 |Czech Republic||Latvia||San Marino|

-As a result, a Permanent Residence program can potentially grant unique benefits that are not applicable from particular citizenship by investment programs.
-It also allows for freedom of travel in many European countries, thus replicating the benefits of a second passport.
+As a result, a Permanent Residency Programme can potentially grant unique benefits that do not apply to particular Citizenship by Investment Programmes.
+It also allows for freedom of travel in many European countries, replicating the benefits of a second passport.

-Furthermore, after five years of continuous presence in Malta, one gains the right to Long-Term Residence in the following 25 countries.
+Furthermore, after five years of continuous presence in Malta, you gain the right to Long-Term Residence in the following 25 countries: